ellailan/rise-and-decide/README.md

 🛏️ Should I Get Out of Bed?
-✔️ I got out of bed today (63%)
+✔️ I got out of bed today (82%)
-The weather played a big part in my decision making ... 😊☁️ 6°C Today I feel like � and my huzz is in my first class today 💘 So you can find me in class at DSCI 220
+The weather played a big part in my decision making ... 😊☁️ 6°C Today I feel like 😊 and my huzz is in my first class today 💘 This explains my attendance choices at DSCI 100 today.

 Score breakdown:
+• +100 — 100-level class
+• +35 — Data science class, the best!
 • +100 — afternoon vibes
 • -10 — cloudy
 • +30 — good mood
-• +200 — crush in class 😍
+• +200 — huzz in class 😍

 Should you get out of bed today?
-Find out at https://ellailan.github.io/rise-and-decide/
+Find out at https://github.com/ellailan/rise-and-decide

 With Rise & Decide, we improve:

 - Student attendance: **❌**
-- Student sleep: **✔️**
+- Student sleep schedules: **✔️**
-- Student delusion: **✔️✔️✔️**
+- and most importantly, student delusion: **✔️✔️✔️**

 *Thank you.
 We accept payment in emotional support and 8am class exemptions.*